What is payroll software?

 Paycor gives employees access to their wages before payday, plus financial wellness tools to help them plan and save for large expenses.
 Source: Paycor

 If you have fewer than 50 employees, Paycor offers four small business plans: Basic, Essential, Core, and Complete.
-Although Paycor does not publish pricing on its website, its Basic plan starts at $99 per month plus $6 PEPM.
+Paycor does not publish pricing on its website, but based on the quote I received, monthly fees start at $99 plus $6 PEPM.
 If you have 50 or more employees, you must contact Paycor’s sales team for a customized quote for its mid-market tier.

 Basic